eascodes/100-days-code/log.md

 **Thoughts** I was expecting the JavaScript projects to be more website-oriented, but they are more like the algorithm challenges that I was completing previously.
 However they are still helpful for problem-solving.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 91: January 29, 2021

+**Today's Progress**: Today I worked on the applied JavaScript projects for the freeCodeCamp JavaScript course.
+I am on the final project, which is a cash register function.

+**Thoughts** This cash register function is definitely testing my abilities!
+I realized that a lot of my calculations were off by 1 or 2 pennies, and then learned about floating point arithmetic on JavaScript.
+I am planning to multiply everything by 100 for the calculations to work around this complication.
+This is a good learning experience about the importance of keeping code as simple as possible so it's easier to make variable changes when needed.

+**Link(s) to work** https://www.freecodecamp.org/eascodes